yue/kizunapi/README.md

 A set of C++ classes for type convertion between C++ and JavaScript using [Node-API](https://nodejs.org/api/n-api.html).

-Unlike most other libraries that mainly focus on simplifying the use of Node-API in C++, this library provides high-level APIs to convert functions and classes with minimum hand-written code.
+Unlike most other binding libraries which focus on simplifying the use of Node-API in C++, napi-bind provides high-level APIs to convert functions and classes with minimum hand-written code.

-__This project is still under heavy development so use it at your own risk.__
+__This project is still under heavy development.__

 ## Usage

-1. Add this module to dependency in `package.json`:
+1. Add this module to dependencies in `package.json`:

 ```json
   "dependencies": {